 An example of configuration can be seen below.

-, which can be either true or false.
+Notice that most of our current clients that have CC3 implemented have another configuration in terms of axis lines.
+Here, we define the weight and the color directly in the AxisLine property and then there is a third parameter called TickMarks, which can be either true or false.
 The naming of this parameter is not appropriate as it does not set tick marks but define whether the weight and color should apply for the X-axis (rather than the settings from the gridlines) as well as it adds a Y-axis.
 For this reason, we recommend that we use the above-mentioned approach to define the axis line design in future CC3 configurations, as it also allows us to design the Y-axis.

 AxisText rotation is not fully implemented and should only be defined as "null".